July 9, 2021 /

 We often receive requests for wedding packages in Italy.

 This usually happens because the customer sets a budget and doesn’t want to go beyond that.
-Or because he doesn’t want to participate in planning.
+Or because they don’t want to participate too much in planning.

 1) First of all, you have to think in legal terms and in terms of legal liability.
 Second, you are getting married abroad in an area where other regulations are in force, so every time you put your hand to your wallet, your mindset must change.